muritane/coordination-architecture/load-bearing_theory_stack.md

 Some thresholds cannot be crossed in isolation.

-**Complementarity** is structural coupling that supplies missing degrees of freedom.
+**Complementarity** is structural coupling that supplies missing degrees of freedom under constraint.

 Complementarity is not cooperation, alignment, or mutual benefit.
-It is gap-filling under constraint.
+It is gap-filling under bounded execution.

 The coupled system forms a new composite execution topology.
 Complementarity may enable conditional existence, partial persistence, or limited scale.
-It does not guarantee durability.
+It does not guarantee durability and may mask fragility.

 ---